ilchen/cryptopals/README.md

  [Challenge 65](https://toadstyle.org/cryptopals/65.txt) continues with making the attack outlined by Niels Ferguson in his [Authentication weaknesses in GCM](https://csrc.nist.gov/csrc/media/projects/block-cipher-techniques/documents/bcm/comments/cwc-gcm/ferguson2.pdf) paper more generic.
-It's actually quite admirable that @spdevlin created such a fascinating challenge out of a small paragraph in a chapter at the end of the paper:
+It's actually quite admirable that @spdevlin created such a fascinating challenge out of a small paragraph at the end of the paper:
  > There are small improvements that can be made to this attack.
 The block that corresponds to D<sub>0</sub> of the error polynomial encodes the message length.
 If the length of the message is not a multiple of 16, then the attacker can extend the message length by appending zero bytes to the ciphertext.
 This changes only the length encoding in D<sub>0</sub>.
 By introducing a nonzero D<sub>0</sub>,